Economic and Social Research Council (ESRC)

 External impact and engagement

 Anne Barlow's research on family law and policy issues aims to have impact beyond the academic community as well as in the field of family law scholarship.
-Her role as the academic member of the Family Justice Council ensures that she is engaged with family policy makers, the judiciary and the legal profession in this field.
+Her earlier role as the academic member of the Family Justice Council has ensured that she is engaged with family policy makers, the judiciary and the legal profession in this field.

-Her research on cohabitation and marriage was selected as one of the Law School's Impact Case Studies in the REF 2014, where academics demonstrate the way their research has had influence beyond academia.
-In particular, her research findings on attitudes to cohabitation, marriage and the law (funded by the Nuffield Foundation and the Ministry of Justice) led to a Private Member's Cohabitation Bill by Liberal Democrat peer Lord Lester as well as influencing the Law Commission and judiciary in the UK and informing German Policy Makers.
+Anne has recently updated her study on cohabitation and marriage which was selected as one of the Law School's Impact Case Studies in the REF 2014, where academics demonstrate the way their research has had influence beyond academia.
+In particular, in 2019, funded by the ESRC and in conjuction with the National Centre for Social Research, she has explored further research questions on attitudes to equal civil partnership as well as re-running her questions on the common law marriage myth as part of the British Social Attitudes Survey to add to her research findings on attitudes to cohabitation, marriage and the law (funded by the Nuffield Foundation and the Ministry of Justice).
+This has influenced debates in Parliament on both issues and been of interest to the Scottish Law Commission who are looking to reform cohabitaiton law.

-Most recently, she was awarded an ESRC Impact Accelerator Account Award Creating Paths to Family Justice to work with Relate, the Ministry of Justice, Family Mediation Council, Resolution, One Plus One and CAFCASS to develop online and offline mediation services drawing on her ESRC-funded research on Mapping Paths to Family Justice which looked at different styles of alternative or out of court family dispute resolution (AFDR).
+Other collaboration following an ESRC Impact Accelerator Account Award Creating Paths to Family Justice to work with Relate, the Ministry of Justice, Family Mediation Council, Resolution, One Plus One and CAFCASS aimed to consider how to promote best practice in online and offline mediation services, drawing on her ESRC-funded research on Mapping Paths to Family Justice which looked at different styles of alternative or out of court family dispute resolution (AFDR).
 This aimed to map which styles of AFDR suit which parties and cases.
 This research has contributed to the work and report of the government's Family Mediation Task Force, chaired by David Norgrove, and of which she was a member.
-The research has also led to a great deal of interest among the legal and mediation professions who are keen to act on the best practice recommendations of the research findings.
+The research has also led to a great deal of interest among the legal and mediation professions who have been acting on the best practice recommendations of the research findings.

-In September 2014, she was invited to speak about the project's research findings a the annual conference of the Family Mediators' Association, where she presented alongside the Rt Hon Simon Hughes MP and Penelope Leach.
+In September 2014 and again in September 2020 she was invited to speak about the project's research findings a the annual conference of the Family Mediators' Association, where in 2014 she presented alongside the Rt Hon Simon Hughes MP and Penelope Leach.

 She was also the invited Keynote Speaker at Resolution's Dispute Resolution Conference in October 2014 at which she spoke about the Challenges and Choices which her research revealed were facing the Family Dispute Resolution professions and which was well received by enthusiastic practitioner delegates keen to engage with the research.